alan123piano/functional-lang/README.md

 - `[X]` Implement lexer and parser

-- `[ ]` Write an inefficient but correct interpreter that straightforwardly applies Lambda calculus rules to evaluate expressions
+- `[X]` Write an inefficient but correct interpreter that straightforwardly applies Lambda calculus rules to evaluate expressions

 - `[ ]` Algebraic Data Types (sum, product, unit type, etc.)

 - `[ ]` Type functions and generics

 - `[ ]` Implement lists as syntax sugar for Cons/Nil type

+- `[ ]` Support chars; string types as syntax sugar for a list of chars

+- `[ ]` Add print/read IO as built-in functions

 - `[ ]` Add type inference and compile-time type checking